Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 \subsubsection{Estimators that depend on two nuisance functions}

 The following theorem establishes bounds on the bias and variance of the estimators that depend on two nuisance functions in the single sample splitting case.
 Since the bounds depend on a number of additional terms (compared to the double sample splitting case) which are not symmetric in $k_1$ and $k_2$, we present the bounds in this subsection in terms of $k_{\mathrm{min}} := k_1 \wedge k_2$ and $k_{\mathrm{max}} := k_1 \vee k_2$.
-We only provide lower bounds on the bias because they are sufficient to establish the optimal resolution choices and analyze when prediction-optimal resolutions are satisfactory for obtaining the best possible rate of estimation of $\psi(\bbP)$.
+We do not provide lower bounds on the variance because the lower bounds on the bias are sufficient to establish the optimal resolution choices and when prediction-optimal resolutions are satisfactory for obtaining the best possible rate of estimation of $\psi(\bbP)$.

 \begin{theorem} Suppose that single sample splitting is performed.
 Under the assumptions given in Section \ref{sec: motivation}, the following statements hold: \begin{enumerate} \item The estimator $\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}$ satisfies